Junnanella/Packed/journals/william.md

 I spent the day researching/struggling to find all sorts of flight APIS to find a viable option for our app.
 I also applied for a key on the amadeus API to try using the platform.

 # July 12
-I spent the day researching flight APIS to try and find a viable option for our flights.
+I spent the day researching flight APIS all over the internet to try and find a viable option for our flights.

 # July 11
 We started our docker containers and decided on a direction on the project, set up using port 8000 and looked into ideas.